micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 We really believe that writing software for the cloud is too hard.
 That there's far too much choice and time wasted focusing on how to piece everything together.
-There are tradeoffs to adopting a PaaS but ultimately what our focus is **developer productivity**.
+There are tradeoffs to adopting a PaaS but ultimately our focus is **developer productivity**.
 By choosing one tool and one way we stop thinking about the how and just get down to what we're trying to build.

 M3O and Micro 3.0 look at the state of distributed systems development in the cloud native era and